I – Canarifornia MTB with Fluyendo

 What kind of weather should I expect?

-Tenerife is a micro-continent and, as such, hosts a great diversity of climates packed within a relatively small area.
+Every island is a micro-continent and, as such, hosts a great diversity of climates packed within a relatively small area.
 On average, the climate at sea level is mild all-year round, with average temperatures of 20-25°C. At higher elevations, the mitigating effect of the ocean is out of reach so weather conditions are more pronounced, with higher temperatures in the summer and lower mercury in the winter.
-The north face of the island is exposed to the trade winds, so it is cooler and more humid.
+The north face of the islands is exposed to the trade winds, so it is cooler and more humid.
 Conditions can change in a very short time because, after all, we are on a rock in the middle of the ocean; during winter it is not uncommon to even see the snow above 2000 m.
 It is not infrequent, over the course of a week-long vacation, to experience sunshine, rain, wind and calima (the hot and dry wind from the Sahara desert).
-There is a reason why they call it ‘the island of eternal SPRING’, and not ‘SUMMER’!
+There is a reason why they call it ‘the islands of eternal SPRING’, and not ‘SUMMER’!

 Why should I join guided tours with Fluyendo?

 Sure, you are an experienced mountain biker, you never get lost and you think you do not need a guide to find the best trails.
 You even sort of found a couple GPS tracks you want to explore.
 But you recognize this is not your home turf.
 This mountain is bigger and wilder than you thought.
 Plus it is nice to be showed around without fuzzing with your smartphone/GPS/map/compass all the time, and ride only the best singletrack while learning about flora, fauna, geology and, most importantly, the best restaurants.